jamieweb/results-whitelist/README.md

 Regular expressions (regex) are not supported.

 Click save.
-Now when you perform a Google search, search results matching those that you defined in the configuration will be highlighed in green.
+Now when you perform a Google search or browse Reddit, links matching those that you defined in the configuration will be highlighed in green.
+The extension icon in the top right will also turn green when you are currently browsing a whitelisted site.

 ## To-do/Ideas: